2sic/2sxc-docs/docs-src/pages/net-code/data/coded/content-types.md

 1. JSON files (for content-types which are usually loaded from the file system because they are global)
 1. Code-based definitions (for content-types which are used in code and should be strongly typed)

+> [!TIP]
-The cases "SQL" and "JSON" are documented elsewhere.
+> The cases "SQL" and "JSON" are documented elsewhere.
-Here we want to focus on the code-based definitions.
+> Here we only focus on the code-based definitions.

 ## Need for Code-Based Content-Type Definitions

-There are many cases where we also need strictly typed C# data objects representing the same data, in which case it's better to use code-based content-type definitions.
+There are many cases where we have _both_ strictly typed C# data objects and entities, representing the same data.
+There are 2 typical scenarios:

-This is especially common for data which will be represented as Entities, but does not stem from the database but from environment information - such as a user, a site, statistical information etc.
+1. **DB Data**: Common data which comes from the DB (such as view definitions) which is used in code and services.
+    _This data already has a content-type definition generated, this is not the topic here._

+1. **Service Data**: Data which comes from a service, and is converted to entities (such as user information, site information, statistical information etc.)
+    _This is what we're looking at._

-In such scenarios, the data will be prepared in normal objects and converted to entities for further processing and forwarding to the UI (through REST/JSON) or to Razor (through services or DataSources).
+**Service Data** is prepared in POCO objects and converted to entities for further processing and forwarding to the UI (through REST/JSON) or to Razor (through services or DataSources).

+> [!TIP]
-Giving it a clear type helps ensure consistency and also allows for converting the generic entities back to strongly typed objects for further processing.
+> Giving **Service Data** a clear type allows for later conversion of the entities to models.

+> [!IMPORTANT]
+> Not every raw data object needs a content-type definition.
+>
+> We only need it on raw objects which are converted to entities
+> **and** which are expected to be converted back to strongly typed objects later on.
+>
+> This is because automatic `ToModel` conversion needs to know the exact name.
+> Without a custom [`[ContentType]`](xref:ToSic.Eav.Data.ContentTypes.ContentTypeAttribute) attribute,
+> the name of the content-type will be derived from the class name, which may not be what you want.

+## Content-Type Definition - With or Without Attributes

+It's important to know that every **Raw** to **Entity** conversion needs a content-type definition.
+So it will always be generated automatically.

+The only question is whether you need full control of the definition, or whether you are happy with the automatic defaults.

 ## Example